 So, while leaving for pastures new may seem appealing, staying put but shifting the conditions of your work can often be easier and perhaps more beneficial in the future.
 Personal experiences within a company can often be a rollercoaster of good and not-so-good times.
 Learning effective coping strategies for when times are tough may just help you to ride out the storm and see it through to the other side.

 Momentum Careers Advice is based in St Albans, Hertfordshire but works with clients, via skype, throughout the UK and beyond.
-Initial careers consultations cost £70.
-Mock interviews cost £60.
+Careers consultations cost £70.
+Mock interviews cost £70.